By Becca Carnahan of With Love, Becca

 Touch is also clearly a challenge because you don’t want your guests to touch anything or they might get stuck forever and be forced to move in.
 But toss them a cookie when they walk in the door, ideally two so their hands are full, and then keep them coming for the next 2.5 hours.
 Everyone leaves happy, slightly nauseous, and not stuck to the furniture.

 Also, after you have eaten 12 chocolate chip cookies, who’s to say you weren’t the one that got the couch sticky, dear guest?

 Taste doesn’t require explanation.
 It’s a freshly baked chocolate chip cookie.

 Guests are happy, you’re happy, the kids are happy, the good people at Nestle are happy…

 Everyone wins.
 And no one had to pick up a mop.

 This post was originally published on With Love, Becca.

 About the Author

-Becca Carnahan is a mom of two small humans, freelance writer, career coach, and storytelling enthusiast.
-Find her sharing stories about parenting and career development at With Love, Becca.
-You can also find her on Facebook, Instagram, and Twitter @with_love_becca.
+Becca Carnahan is a mom of 2 small humans, freelance writer, career coach, and a humor enthusiast.
+Find her sharing stories about parenting and career development at With Love, Becca and follow her on Facebook and Twitter.